eladb/superchain/README.md

 # superchain

-a docker image with all the goodies needed to package jsii projects to multiple languages
+a docker image with all the goodies needed to package [jsii](https://github.com/awslabs/jsii) projects to multiple languages

-Includes:
+Currently includes:

  - NodeJS 10.16
  - OpenJDK 8
  - Python 3.6
+ - .NET is not supported